harry-odinson-369/harry-odinson-369.github.io/node_nginx_ssl.md

 # I am using administrator as username for my vps. but in some vps provider using root as username.
 ssh administrator@vps_ip_address
 ```
-Next step are run after we connected the ssh remote sucessfully.

 ## 3. Install Node/NPM into the VPS Unbuntu server
 ```bash